andipfeff/MechaCar_Statistical_Analysis/README.md

 ###### The ANOVA statistical test would be used for this study as there are more than 2 automobile manufacturers that will be compared.

 #### **Data:**
-###### The average safety rating by manufacturer and vehicle type will need to be collected to be able to perform the statistical tests in this study.
+###### The safety rating by manufacturer and vehicle will need to be collected to be able to perform the statistical tests in this study.
+There will also need to be a column in this data specifying vehicle type of each vehicle.